Victoria’s closest international trading partner and one of the easiest markets in the world to do business with.

 The country’s population is concentrated in the North Island, with more than a third of residents living in Auckland.
 Like Victoria, New Zealand is a multicultural society, supporting strong connections between New Zealand and global markets.

 Māori are the indigenous people of New Zealand, making up more than 15 per cent of the population.
-The Māori economy contributes $17 billion to New Zealand’s gross domestic product each year, representing significant opportunities for joint ventures and other partnerships – especially for Aboriginal businesses.
+The Māori economy contributes $30 billion to New Zealand’s gross domestic product each year, representing significant opportunities for joint ventures and other partnerships – especially for Aboriginal businesses.

-Fine Food New Zealand: New Zealand’s largest trade event for the food retail, food service and hospitality industry is taking place in Auckland from 29 June-1 July 2025.
-Fine Food is platform to make industry connections, enter the New Zealand market, launch new products and get up to speed on local trends.
+Fine Food New Zealand: New Zealand’s largest trade event for the food retail, food service and hospitality industry is taking place in Auckland from 29 June to 1 July 2025.

 Key industries of opportunity for Victorian exporters